pyeventsourcing/eventsourcing/docs/topics/user_guide/snapshotting.rst

 Because the event's ``originator_version`` is passed to the method ``take_snapshot()``, with the argument ``lte``, the snapshot will reflect the entity as it existed just after the event was applied.
-Even if a different thread operates on the same entity after the event was published and before the snapshot is taken, the resulting snapshot is the same as it would have been otherwise.
+Even if a different thread operates on the same entity before the snapshot is taken, the resulting snapshot is the same as it would have been otherwise.

 Application object